Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Bowling Green Stats and Trends

-- The Falcons are 5-0 ATS when underdogs by 3.5 points or more this season.
+- The Falcons have always covered the spread this season when underdogs by 3 points or more in five chances.

-- Bowling Green's games this season have hit the over on two of seven set point totals (28.6%).
+- Bowling Green's games this year have gone over the point total two times in seven opportunities (28.6%).

-- When Bowling Green records more than 25.0 points, it is 2-0 against the spread and 1-1 overall.
+- When Bowling Green scores more than 25.0 points, it is 2-0 against the spread and 1-1 overall.

-- The Falcons have turned the ball over five more times (13 total) than the Eagles have forced a turnover (8) this season.
+- The Falcons have turned the ball over 13 times this season, five more turnovers than the Eagles have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.